List of Disney's Big Hero 6 characters: Go Go Tomago

-Go Go is loosely based on Leiko Tanaka and is voiced by Jamie Chung in all forms of media.
+Go Go is loosely based on Leiko Tanaka.

 Wasabi

-Wasabi is an expert in laser technology, but is an OCD neat freak who prefers to have systems and order in favor of chaos and spontaneity.
-While he is apparently cowardly, he pulls through for his friends and occasionally shows a flare for the heroic life much to everyone's and his own shock.
+Wasabi (voiced by Damon Wayans Jr. in the film and Khary Payton in other forms of media) is an expert in laser technology but is an OCD neat freak who prefers to have systems and order in favor of chaos and spontaneity.
+While he is cowardly, he pulls through for his friends and occasionally shows a flare for the heroic life much to everyone's and his shock.

-Wasabi is loosely based on Wasabi-No-Ginger and is voiced by Damon Wayans Jr. in the film and Khary Payton in other forms of media.
+Wasabi is loosely based on Wasabi-No-Ginger.

 Fred

-Frederick Flamarian "Fred" Frederickson IV is a total comic book nerd who, despite being the son of a billionaire, spends his time as a sign flipping school mascot who is a "science enthusiast".
+Frederick Flamarian "Fred" Frederickson IV (voiced by T.J.
+Miller in the film and Kingdom Hearts III and Brooks Wheelan in the series) is a total comic book nerd who, despite being the son of a billionaire, spends his time as a sign-flipping school mascot who is a "science enthusiast".
 Armed with a kaiju costume dubbed "Fredzilla" and his knowledge of comic book lore, his antics amuse, annoy and aid his friends on the team.

-Fred is loosely based on the character of the same name and is voiced by T.J.
-Miller in the film and Kingdom Hearts III and Brooks Wheelan in the series.
+Fred is loosely based on the character of the same name.

 Tadashi Hamada

-Tadashi Hamada was the older brother to Hiro and, just like him, displayed a knack for understanding and building various forms of technology.
-He built Baymax for the sole purpose of helping people, but was unable to see this to fruition due to his early death.
-His death sets in motion a series of events that would lead Hiro to forming the Big Hero 6.
+Tadashi Hamada (voiced by Daniel Henney) was the older brother to Hiro and, just like him, displayed a knack for understanding and building various forms of technology.
+He built Baymax for the sole purpose of helping people but was unable to see this to fruition due to his early death.
+His death sets in motion a series of events that would lead Hiro to form the Big Hero 6.

-Tadashi is voiced by Daniel Henney in all forms of media.

 Aunt Cass

 Aunt Cass is Hiro and Tadashi's aunt and guardian, who was granted custody of them after the death of her sister and brother-in-law, and owner of the Lucky Cat Café.
-Cass continued to care and love them as if they were her own children though like any other parent she would feel concern and anger whenever they got into any trouble.
-She bailed them out of jail after an incident involving bot fighting and regretted the fact that she never picked up a book on parenting.
-She is present when Hiro presents his microbots at the SFIT showcase and expressed joy at seeing him succeed.
-Cass planned on an after party for her nephews and friends, but Tadashi is killed in a fire, devastating her and Hiro.
-Weeks later, Cass tries to cheer Hiro up and get him out of the house, leading into a series of events involving Hiro, Baymax and his friends becoming Big Hero 6, all while Cass remains blissfully unaware.
+Cass continued to care and love them as if they were her children though like any other parent, she would feel concern and anger whenever they got into any trouble.
+She bailed them out of jail after an incident involving both fighting and regretted the fact that she never picked up a book on parenting.
+She is present when Hiro presents his microbots at the SFIT showcase and expresses joy at seeing him succeed.
+Cass plans on an after-party for her nephews and friends, but Tadashi is killed in a fire, devastating her and Hiro.
+Weeks later, Cass tries to cheer Hiro up and get him out of the house, leading to a series of events involving Hiro, Baymax, and his friends becoming Big Hero 6, all while Cass remains blissfully unaware.
 Hiro eventually begins attending SFIT much to Cass' happiness and support.